-Secondly, this institutional framework introduces discipline for the courts.
+The second strength of the common law system is that the cultural and institutional framework in which it is set introduces discipline for the courts.
 Judges are drawn from the legal culture and care what lawyers and legal academics think.
 Lower courts care what the higher courts think of their judgments.
 So judges at all levels recognise that they have to explain their decisions in terms which will be acceptable to these audiences, using the autonomous concepts and language of the law.
 By their reasoning, judges seek to show that their decisions are legitimate and justified in objective legal terms, and are not simply subjective exercises in application of power.
+This point too can be generalised to other legal systems.